Conditional Distribution Specification Testing Based on Data-Dependent Partitions: Sample-Dependent Grouping and Classification Algorithms

 \subsection{Algorithms}

-In this section we propose a partitioning algorithm allowing to control the number of points in its cells and, hence, amenable to use with large $k$.
+In this section, we propose a partitioning algorithm allowing to control the number of points in its cells and, hence, amenable to use with large $k$.

-\citet{gessaman1970} has proposed a very simple, deterministic rule to obtain cells $\hat{A}_j$ containing approximately the same number of points $\{\bs{X}_i\}_{i=1}^n$.
+\citet{gessaman1970} has proposed a simple, deterministic rule to obtain $\hat{A}_j$ containing approximately the same number of points $\{\bs{X}_i\}_{i=1}^n$.
 Let an integer $T\geq 2$ such that $n\geq T^k$ be given, and let $\bs{X} = (X_1,\dots,X_k)'$.
 Start by splitting $\{\bs{X}_i\}_{i=1}^n$ into $T$ sets having the same number of points, except for perhaps the boundary sets, using hyperplanes perpendicular to the axis of $X_1$.
 If $k = 1$, the process terminates here.
-If $k > 1$, one can proceed recursively by next partitioning each of the obtained $T$ cylindrical sets into $T$ additional subsets by cutting along the axis of $X_2$ and making sure that the resulting subsets again have roughly the same number of points.
+Otherwise, proceed recursively by next partitioning each of the obtained $T$ cylindrical sets.
 The procedure yields $\op{\bs{A}} = \left\{\hat{A}_j\right\}_{j=1}^J$ with $J=T^k$ so that $n \geq T^k$ is required to make sure that the cells are non-empty.
 It can be shown that

 where $\hat{N}_j = \sum_{i=1}^n\unit_{\{\bs{X}_j\in\hat{A}_j\}}$ is the number of points in $\hat{A}_j$, $j=1,\dots,J$.
 One can expect cells with approximately the same number of points to improve finite sample behavior.
 However, even with $T=L=2$, the total number of cells, $LJ=2^{k+1}$, is rapidly increasing in $k$ and demands an alternative approach for relatively large values of $k$.